Measurely-dev/measurely-py/README.md

 ### 2. Send a Metric (Capture)

 The `capture` method is used to send metric data to Measurely.
 You need to pass the metric identifier (which is a unique name or ID for the metric) and the metric value you want to track.
+You can also pass filters in the `CapturePayload` to categorize or refine your metric data.

-#### Example of sending a metric
+#### Example of sending a metric with filters

 ```python
 from measurely import Measurely, CapturePayload